 What Makes a Good Workshop Citizen?

 Writers often say that the workshop experience is crucial in developing their art.
 Creating a vibrant and productive workshop is not a matter of luck — there are things we can all do to be better workshop citizens.
 For this special edition of Sound Skeins, we asked a selection of the dedicated writers, authors, and instructors in our community what we should all be doing to ensure we become valuable, productive, and responsible members of any writing class.
-From focusing on writerly intent to embracing contradiction, overcoming shyness to toning down the diva in us, these snippets of advice provide a sound starting point.
+From focusing on writerly intent to embracing contradiction, overcoming shyness to accepting all genres, these snippets of advice provide a sound starting point.

-Alysia Abbott, Chip Cheek, Nicole Terez Dutton, Jonathan Escoffery, Regie Gibson, Ethan Gilsdorf, Brionne Janae, Sonya Larson, Alexandria Marzano-Lesnevich, Ron MacLean, Sara Daniele Rivera, Matthew Salesses, and Dariel Suarez.
+Alysia Abbott, Chip Cheek, Nicole Terez Dutton, Jonathan Escoffery, Regie Gibson, Ethan Gilsdorf, Brionne Janae, Sonya Larson, Alex Marzano-Lesnevich, Ron MacLean, Sara Daniele Rivera, Matthew Salesses, and Dariel Suarez.

 Find your favorite section quickly with these handy time codes: